danaluz/danaluz.github.io/index.md

 ## Welcome to my GitHub Page

 Hello there, welcome to my GitHub page.
 My name is Dana Luz G., and I'm currently living in Argentina.
+I am a Systems Engineer undergrad student.
 You can check out my [LinkedIn](https://www.linkedin.com/in/dana-luz-gonzalez) profile and keep in touch.

-### About Me

-I am a Systems Engineer undergrad student.
+Also, here is my [about.me](https://about.me/dana_gonzalez) page.

 #### Project Management